No products in the cart.

-This is an easy to please plant when it comes to temperature.
-As long as the room temperature is between 65 to 75 F, your Baby Rubber plant will keep thanking you.
+This is an easy-to-please plant when it comes to temperature.
+As long as the room temperature is between 50 to 75 degrees F, your Baby Rubber plant will keep thanking you.
 The only thing your Peperomia Obtusifolia Baby Rubber does not enjoy is cold drafts.

 So best keep it away from heating vents or an AC (you do not want it to get the sniffles.)
 Okay, it will not get a runny nose, but the leaves will start to dry out from the heat or can go into cold shock standing for too long in drafts.

 In South America, the Peperomia grows in shady areas and gets moderate light.
 Therefore, it makes sense to place these houseplants in a place with average humidity.
 Yet, some extra humidity does help by giving it a regular misting with a hand mister.

 Another great option is using a pebble tray.
 Or place your plant with your other houseplants for some company and humidity.

 You can provide your Rubber Plant Peperomia Obtusifolia with a balanced fertilizer twice a month during spring and summer.
 However, in winter, only feed your plant monthly, and best not to overfeed as it can lead to brown spots on the leaf.

 Moreover, in the first year of cultivation or after transplanting, it will not be necessary to provide fertilizer.
 Some great options are worm compost followed with a light compost layer over it during spring.
 Only a 1/4 inch of each is enough for this small plant.
 Neither feeds your indoor plant if it is bone dry or even soaking wet.

 The root system of the Baby Rubber Plant Peperomia is small and needs no transplanting often.
 So please give us a yeah.
 You can repot yours every five years and provide it with fresh soil or if you see the roots growing out of the drainage holes.